crater2150/awesome-tapestry/README.md

 ```

 If you edit the file by hand, keep the `return {` and `}` lines as they are, or
 the command line tool will no longer be able to parse it.
+Also, any changes
+outside the table will be lost on use of the tool.

-In theory, any lua
-function can be the first entry to a wallpaper table, as long as it takes the
+In theory, any lua function can be the first entry to a wallpaper table, as long
-wallpaper as first and the screen (awesome screen object, not index) as second
+as it takes the wallpaper as first and the screen (awesome screen object, not
-parameter.
+index) as second parameter.